mwlussier/Navigation-Udacity/Report.md

 The second implementation is the Double Deep-Q Network algorithm.
 The difference with the vanilla Deep-Q Network is that we use two different set of weight in our algorithm.
 One is used to select the best possible action and the other is used to fairly evaluate the value of this policy.
 These weights can be switch during the process to be updated symmetrically.

-We get to a maximum average score over 100 episodes of 15.0 in more or less 5 minutes (using CPU) with these hyperparameters:
+We get to a maximum average score over 100 episodes of 15.0 in less than 400 episodes with these hyperparameters:
   * Actions Selection: Epsilon-Greedy
-  * Epsilon Decay: 0.95
+  * Epsilon Decay: 0.85
   * Gamma: 0.99
   * Learning Rate: 5e-4
   * Batch Size: 64